 There are large maximum penalties that apply to persons or businesses that don't comply with these laws – $1.1 million for a corporation and $220,000 for an individual.

-What can I do if I receive unwanted goods?
+What can I do if I receive unsolicited supplies?

 If the supplier doesn't collect the goods within the recovery period, you can keep them without having to pay anything for them.
 But you can't keep unsolicited goods if you:

-knew that the goods were not supposed to be sent to you – for example, if there is another name and address on the parcel; or
+- knew that the goods were not supposed to be sent to you – for example, if there is another name and address on the parcel

 Unsolicited services are services you did not agree to before they were provided.